 The PMI offers free healthcare to children under 6 years old, and can provide free vaccinations, support for post-natal depression, advice on breastfeeding, etc.

-Technically the baby must be seen every month by either the PMI or your pediatrician until he or she is 6 months old.
+Legally, the baby must be seen every month by either the PMI or your pediatrician until he or she is 6 months old.
 There are other mandatory visits, as well as a medical certificate that is produced at 8 days, 9 months, and 24 months and collected by the PMI.

 These visits are all free and certain visits are obligatory.

-o) Pelvic floor exercises for Maman
+15) Pelvic floor exercises for Maman

 Maman will also be offered 10 sessions of kinesitherapy réeducation to get all the delicate parts back in working order, and another 10 sessions for the abs.
 I’ll spare you the details, but there are machines and a lot of poking around.
 The State takes care of Maman and Bébé.